-April Likhite is entering her ninth overall season as head coach of the Northwestern cross country team.
+April Likhite is entering her 11th overall season as head coach of the Northwestern cross country team.
 She was first at the helm from 1998-2001 when she resurrected NU's program after it endured a 10-year absence and returned in 2007 for her second stint as head coach.

 On the individual side, Likhite in 2010 elevated an NU runner to the status of NCAA qualifier for the first time since 2002.
 Then-sophomore Audrey Huth placed 17th at the Regionals in Peoria and earned an individual berth to the NCAA Championships, also setting a school record (20:35.8) and receiving All-Region honors in the process.

 Huth continued to grow into one of the region's best runners as a junior, placing 10th at the 2011 Big Ten Championships to earn All-Big Ten recognition and later in the season was joined by sophomore Lexie Goldsmith in attaining All-Region honors at the Midwest Regional Championships.
 Huth then broke her own school record in October, 2012, with a 20:19 6K effort at the Wisconsin Invitational, eventually graduating as the school's most successful runner in a decade.

 One of Likhite's most important efforts as head coach has been her implementation of a rigorous and challenging spring track schedule, one that has allowed her team to challenge themselves against the top track programs in the region and nation during the cross country offseason.
 That includes annual trips to the prestigious Drake Relays in April, where Huth placed sixth in the 5K in 2011, and competitions hosted by Purdue, Notre Dame, Marquette and Wisconsin, among others.